vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

 Once run, your ArgoCD cluster will be available at [https://localhost:8080](https://localhost:8080).
-Since we didn’t deploy any certificates, you will need to accept your browser’s certificate exception.
+Since you didn’t deploy any certificates, you will need to accept your browser’s certificate exception.
 The `port-forward` command will also now be running in the foreground of your terminal.
 Open another terminal window or tab and cd back into the working directory.

 In the UI, you will not be able to log in yet.
 ArgoCD uses the unique name of its server pod as a default password, so every installation will be different.
 Pretty clever!
 The following command will list the pods and format the output to provide just the line you want.
 It will have the format `argocd-server-<number>-<number>`.